Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 Cons:

-- Support for HPC environments is possible, but there is minimal documentation
+- Not as widely used for HPC environments
 - Defining the right configuration options for your HPC machine can be a challenge
 - Setting up a continually running agent can be a challenge for new users
-- Can be expensive for many users if not self-hosting the server, although there are [discounts](https://www.prefect.io/guide/blog/simple-success-based-pricing/).
+- Can be expensive for many users if not self-hosting the server, although there is an academic discount.

 ## Jobflow + FireWorks